 - require unacceptable work to be repeated

-- expect a child to make up for wasted time during his/her free time; e.g. at break or dinner time
+- expect a child to make up for wasted time during their free time; e.g. at break or lunch time

 - inform parents if equipment is deliberately damaged and invite them to replace it

 - Ask child to behave, reminding them of appropriate behaviour

 - Tell the child to behave appropriately (e.g. “I’ve asked you to sit quietly, now I’m telling you to sit quietly”)

 - Send the child to another area of the classroom for a ‘Time Out’ session if the child continues to misbehave